ellysh/video-game-bots/ClickerBots/output-device-capture.md

 MsgBox(0, "", "Something in the region has changed!")
 ```
-This script shows you a message box in case something is changed on a desktop inside the region between two points with coordinates x=0, y=0 and x=50, y=50.
+This script shows you a message in case something is changed on a desktop inside the region between two points with coordinates x=0, y=0 and x=50, y=50.
 We calculate initial value of the checksum at the first line of the script.
 Further, checksum's value is recalculated and checked every 100 milliseconds into the [`while`](https://www.autoitscript.com/autoit3/docs/keywords/While.htm) loop.
 The `while` loop continues until the checksum value is still the same.

 Now we will consider how the `PixelChecksum` function works internally.
 API Monitor shows us exact the same sequence of WinAPI function calls as it happened for `PixelSearch` function.
 This means that AutoIt uses the same algorithm for both `PixelChecksum` and `PixelSearch` functions to get a DIB.
 Next step is calculation of a checksum for this DIB with selected algorithm.
 You can select either [**ADLER**](https://en.wikipedia.org/wiki/Adler-32) or [**CRC32**](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) algorithm to calculate a checksum.
 Differences between these algorithms are speed and reliability.
 CRC32 algorithm works slower but it able to detect changes of pixels more precisely.